 In contrast, Vena combines Excel integration with robust collaborative planning and predictive analytics.
 While both tools leverage AI to enhance forecasting and reporting capabilities, Datarails stands out with its advanced chatbot functionalities and automated reports.

 When compared to Planful, the differentiation becomes clearer.
-Planful's AI suite includes Predict: Signals for error detection and Predict: Projections for unbiased forecasting.
+Planful's AI suite includes Predict and Projections (more on them later) which focus on forecasting.
 Datarails, however, emphasizes real-time conversational AI through its FP&A Genius, capable of managing complex queries and generating relevant charts and textual responses instantaneously.
 This interactive approach contrasts with Planful's more predictive and less interactive and complete AI tools that Datarails has.

 Pros